-If you are traveling for business, know that locals tend to dress fairly conservatively in both style and color, favoring black, white, navy, and gray tones.
+If you are traveling for business, know that locals tend to dress fairly conservatively in both style and color, favoring black, white, navy, and gray tones, so follow suit for your Hong Kong packing list.
 Working female professionals will often opt for a dress suit with black flats or a modest heel.
 Her accent piece in the outfit is often a piece of jade or a designer handbag.

 Be sure to carry plenty of “name cards” (business cards) as they are liberally exchanged and yet another expression of wealth and stature.

 Young Hong Kongers tend to favor a classic form of dress but never without a pop of color or a touch of quirkiness.
 Vintage, cartoonish, or even hip-hop influenced designs show personality and self-expression.
 You’ll find young and old alike wearing graphic tees and small boutiques sprinkled about the city selling accessories and fashion of this nature well within any price range.

 What to Wear in Hong Kong in Winter

 Weather: Chilly with occasional rain.
 Average temperature: 17°C/63°F, humidity 72%.
 Northeast winter monsoon winds can drop the temperature as low as 10°C/50°F.

 Hong Kong may be a sub-tropical climate, but leave your flip flops, shorts, and tank tops at home in favor of long sleeve shirts, jeans/long pants, and a jacket if you are visiting in the winter months.
 Add your fall boots or a pair of warm shoes to your Hong Kong packing list, too.

 Although these temperatures may not seem too cold, bear in mind that the air is damp and buildings in HK are not constructed to hold in heat.
 Pack a scarf to use as both a practical and versatile accessory.